ndrag/wfg/README.md

 ssh -i aws_key.pem ec2-user@ec2-54-67-3-74.us-west-1.compute.amazonaws.com
 ```

+## Environment variables

+.env.example and your own .env file are only used in development.
+Production environment variables are stored in AWS Systems Manager and injected into the built app container during release by the ECS production release task (wfg-prod-deployment-env-vars-specified).

+- To create or modify production environment variables, head to [AWS Systems Manager.](https://us-west-1.console.aws.amazon.com/systems-manager/parameters/?region=us-west-1&tab=Table)

+- To include new variables in the production release task, [go to the task definitions page](https://us-west-1.console.aws.amazon.com/ecs/home?region=us-west-1#/taskDefinitions), find the deployment task, create a new revision, and add the new env variable as a key/value against the image container.

+- You'll also need to update [the production deployment service](https://us-west-1.console.aws.amazon.com/ecs/home?region=us-west-1#/clusters/wfg-prod-cluster-two-ec2/services/wfg-prod-deployment-task/details) running on the production ECS cluster to use that new revision - otherwise it'll continue to use the older deployment task without your new or modified env variable imports.

 ## Useful resources

 - [A very useful guide to deploying a boilerplate starter Laravel application to AWS with CodeBuild, ECR, ECS (EC2), and IAM](https://gbengaoni.com/blog/Deploy-a-Docker-ized-Laravel-Application-to-AWS-ECS-with-CodeBuild-4b0e388f4f53)